fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 ### Basic needs

-In general, in order to have CI operate on a repo, we need a few things:
+In general, in order to have CI operate on a repository, we need a few things:

 - A repository (obviously)
 - Some definition of what the CI needs to do:
   This can be in the form of a specific file inside the repository or it can be defined in the CI system
 - The CI needs to be aware that the repository (and the file within it) exist
-- The CI needs to be able to access the repo.
+- The CI needs to be able to access the repository
 - The CI needs permissions to perform the actions it is supposed to be able to do:
   For example, if the CI needs to be able to deploy to a production environment, it needs <i>credentials</i> for that environment.

 That's the traditional model at least, we'll see in a minute how GitHub Actions short-circuit some of these steps or rather make it such that you don't have to worry about them!

 GitHub Actions have a great advantage over self hosted solutions: the repository is hosted with the CI provider.
 In other words, Github provides both the repository and the CI platform.
-This means that if we've enabled actions for a repo, GitHub is already aware of the fact that we have workflows defined and what those definitions look like.
+This means that if we've enabled actions for a repository, GitHub is already aware of the fact that we have workflows defined and what those definitions look like.

 </div>